Swapna-Sindhu-Mishra/Miscellaneous/README.md

-# Pearson_Correlation
+#Pearson_Correlation

-Calculate Pearson correlation coefficient between 2 columns of data.
+This Python code calculates the Pearson correlation coefficient for 2 columns of data.

-Input: Data file with 2 columns
+Input: Data file with 2 columns.

-Output: Pearson correlation coefficient
+Output: Pearson correlation coefficient.